DeepTempo/docs/docs/snowflake.md

 ## 1. Launching the App

 ### Find The App
-In the Snowflake app marketplace you can find the tempo app or you may click [Here](https://app.snowflake.com/marketplace/listing/GZTYZOYXHNX/deeptempo-cybersecurity-tempo-cybersecurity-incident-identification-via-deep-learning?search=tempo).
+In the Snowflake app Marketplace you can find the Tempo app or simply click [Here](https://app.snowflake.com/marketplace/listing/GZTYZOYXHNX/deeptempo-cybersecurity-tempo-cybersecurity-incident-identification-via-deep-learning?search=tempo).

-If you are running on your own data you will have the select the storage before clicking the launch app button in the deployment phase.
+Improtantly - if you would like to run Tempo on your own data please select the correct storage before clicking the launch app button in the deployment phase.
 To select your table please click `add` next to the `on Incident Inference Logs` section.
 In the popup after clicking the `add` button click the `+Select Data` button and find the table you want to use on the dropdown.
 Select it and click `Save`.

-Note: If you are running with the demo data simply skip this step and continue.
+Note: You can also use the demo data that we provide, which is based upon data from the Canadian Institute of Cybersecurity.
+If you are using the demo data simply skip this step and continue.

-Snowflake will require you to grant permissions to run this app.
+Snowflake will require you to grant permission to run this app.
 For a smooth experience make sure you do this in the initial setup.

 Next go to the `Projects>Worksheets` console in Snowflake.
 Here you should see a `+` sign in the top right corner of the screen.
 We will use this to create our own worksheets.
 Go ahead and click it now.